Plimpton 322: Content

-Note that two possible alternatives for the correction in Row 15 are shown: either 53 in the third column should be replaced with twice its value, 1 46, or 56 in the second column should be replaced with half its value, 28.
+Two possible alternatives for the correction in Row 15 are shown: either 53 in the third column should be replaced with twice its value, 1 46, or 56 in the second column should be replaced with half its value, 28.

 It is possible that additional columns were present in the broken-off part of the tablet to the left of these columns.
 Babylonian sexagesimal notation did not specify the power of 60 multiplying each number, which makes the interpretation of these numbers ambiguous.
 The numbers in the second and third columns are generally taken to be integers.
 The numbers in the first column can only be understood as fractions, and their values all lie between 1 and 2 (assuming the initial 1 is present—they lie between 0 and 1 if it is absent).

 These fractions are exact, not truncations or rounded off approximations.
 The decimal translation of the tablet under these assumptions is shown below.
 Most of the exact sexagesimal fractions in the first column do not have terminating decimal expansions and have been rounded to seven decimal places.